 2018 Aluminum Extrusion Design Competition Winners Announcement

 The AEC, through its educational and research entity, the ET Foundation, is conducting a design competition open to professionals and students in 2018, which is sponsored by Bonnell Aluminum.
-The winning designs from the competition will be announced at EDU ’18 during the General Session.
-For details on the competition and how you can enter, visit www.ETFdesign.org.
+Jason Pickering, Vice President of Operations for Bonnell Aluminum, will announce the winning designs from the competition during the General Session.
+For more information on the competition, visit www.ETFdesign.org.

 Ben Kuhn and Rob Nelson; Almag Aluminum